Author & Freelance Writer

 About Me

 Kevin Gibson has been a professional writer for more than three decades, having written about restaurants, beer, bourbon, sports, night life, music and plenty more.
 He has won numerous awards from The Associated Press, Society of Professional Journalists and Indiana State Press Association, among others, but can’t remember where he put most of them.
-In addition, he has written for publications like LEO Weekly, Bourbon+ magazine, Thrillist, Alcohol Professor, The Lane Report, Louisville Magazine and many more, including various newspapers.
-When he’s not busy writing books or stories about Louisville, he’s likely hanging out at a brewery with his dog, Atticus.
+In addition, he has written for publications like LEO Weekly, Bourbon+ magazine, Thrillist, Alcohol Professor, The Lane Report, Louisville Magazine and many more, as well as various daily newspapers.
+When he’s not busy writing books or stories about Louisville or the Green Bay Packers, he’s likely hanging out with his dog, Atticus.